onflow/flow/agendas/2024/sprint-kickoff/2024-02-16-Flow-Sprint-Kickoff.md

 * Continued with doc revisions for Band Oracle
 * Met with Pyth team who will report back on feasibility and timeline for EVM oracle integration
 * Completed LayerZero intake process
+* Continue Flow JVM-SDK update

 **This sprint**